apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Yeah, [this totally exists](https://arxiv.org/abs/2602.17155) and it also works.
 I think that's really cool.
 Nesterov momentum also works the way you want it to, as it does not depend on anything but your gradient update, which is to say the pseudograd.
 You can just polar-orthogonalize your `proj_grad`, it turns out.
 It's great.

 I'm still working on the variance math here.
 ZO-Muon is significantly different from MeZO, it builds an approximation of the gradient out of spectral components.
 So, it samples many `z`s.
-Which coincidentally could be helpful, as it could mitigate some of those issues with projection direction variance which cannot be solved by batch size.

-So, ZO-Muon is good if it moves the needle on that.
-The "Muon" part is kinda just a bonus.
+Which is probably helpful, as we are about to find out in the next section.

-Random thing that I've noticed as I'm doing experiments here.
+A random thing that I've noticed as I'm doing experiments here.
 Both Muon and LOZO sample `z` differently, and create a `z` with different expected variance.
 If you don't renormalize, your choice of `z` distribution will inadvertently affect your choice of `ε`, potentially screwing your results.
 Polar orthogonalization gives you parameter perturbations with Frobenius norm `‖z‖²_F = r`, LOZO gives `mnr`, and standard Gaussian gives `mn`.
 Where `m` and `n` are the dimensions of the matrix, and `r` is the LoRA rank.

 But, I feel like there's something here.
 Building higher-rank updates out of low-rank spectral subspaces directly has an interesting set of tradeoffs.

-### Multi-MeZO
+### Multi-z MeZO

-Nobody has ever done this yet, but it's an obvious thing (to me) that falls out of the math.
+I have not seen this mentioned anywhere by anybody, but it's an obvious thing (to me) that falls out of the math, and worth talking about.

 We just derived that the variance of the projected gradient under MeZO is:
 ```